NYUDataBootcamp/Book/pandas-input.md

 2  Spencer   5   6  7.8
 ```

 What we have is a table, much like what we'd see in a spreadsheet.
-If we compare it to the [source](https://github.com/NYUDataBootcamp/Materials/blob/master/Data/test.csv) we see that the first column is new, added somehow by the program, but the others are just as they look in the source.
+If we compare it to the [source](https://github.com/NYUDataBootcamp/Materials/blob/master/Data/test.csv) we see that the index has been added by the program (just like in the last lecture), but the others are just as they look in the source.

 Note that the table of data has labels for both the columns and rows.
 We'll do more with both of them shortly.

 The documentation for `read_csv` in the Object inspector gives us an overwhelming amount of information.
-Starting at the bottom, we see that it returns a **DataFrame**.
-More on that shortly.
+Starting at the bottom, we see that it returns a DataFrame.
 We also see a long list of optional inputs that change how we read the file.
 Here are some examples we've found useful:

 **Example.**  Change the last line of the earlier code to